fusioncharts/dev_centre_docs/getting-started/jquery/install-using-jquery.md

 <script type="text/javascript" src="path/to/local/jquery-fusioncharts.js"></script>
 ```

-**Step 4:** Include the theme file.
+**Step 4 (optional):** Include the theme file.

 This step is optional, the chart will render with the default theme even if the theme file is not included.

 ```html
 <script type="text/javascript" src="path/to/local/fusioncharts.theme.fusion.js"></script>